John J. McArdle

-John J. McArdle is Professor of Psychology and Gerontology at the University of Southern California (USC), where he is also director of the Unified Studies of Cognition (CogUSC) Lab.
-He is known for his work on quantitative research methodology and on the changes in cognitive function and personality that occur as individuals age.
+John J. McArdle was an American psychologist and professor of psychology and gerontology at the University of Southern California (USC), where he was also director of the Unified Studies of Cognition (CogUSC) Lab.
+He was known for his work on quantitative research methodology and on the changes in cognitive function and personality that occur as individuals age.

 Education and career

 McArdle received his B.A. from Franklin & Marshall College in 1973 and his M.A. and Ph.D. from Hofstra University in 1975 and 1977, respectively.
 He then began postdoctoral work at the University of Denver with John L. Horn.
 In 1984, he joined the faculty of the University of Virginia to begin a quantitative methods program.
 In 2005, he joined the faculty of USC, where he started another quantitative research program.
-He is now a professor of psychology and gerontology at USC, the head of their Quantitative Methods training program, the director of their CogUSC lab, and a co-principal investigator of the Health and Retirement Study.
+When he died he was a professor of psychology and gerontology at USC, the head of their Quantitative Methods training program, the director of their CogUSC lab, and a co-principal investigator of the Health and Retirement Study.